'Government working to restore peace in Manipur, no killing since July 18' | Politics

 The opposition is using the issue for political point-scoring and projecting a ''false narrative'' that Manipur is burning, he claimed.

-There is a gulf of distrust between them that the government is working to bridge, he said.
+There is a gulf of distrust between them that the government is working to bridge it, he said.

-Government agencies have been holding separate talks with Meitei and Kuki groups to listen to them and narrow down their demands to what can be worked on before all parties sit together to help restore peace and normalcy, he said.
+Government agencies have been holding separate talks with Meitei and Kuki groups to listen to them and narrow down their demands to what can be worked on before all parties sit together to help restore peace and normalcy, the government functionary said.

 So far, six rounds of talks have been held separately with each side, he said.

-By deploying over 35,000 security personnel, the government has succeeded in creating a buffer zone between the areas with Meitei and Kuki population, he said.
+By deploying over 35,000 security personnel, the government has succeeded in creating a buffer zone between the areas with Meitei and Kuki population, he added.

-Over 50,000 displaced people from both communities were shifted successfully to their areas by May 7, he asserted.
+More than 50,000 displaced people from both the communities were shifted successfully by May 7, he asserted.

-One must keep it in mind that the state has a history of ethnic tensions and violence which was put largely to rest since the Modi government came to power in 2014, before a range of issues, including the state high court's advocacy for tribal status for Meiteis, ignited the recent wave of clashes.
+One must keep in mind that the state has a history of ethnic tensions and violence, which was put largely to rest since the Modi government came to power in 2014, before a range of issues, including the high court's advocacy for tribal status for Meiteis, ignited the recent wave of clashes.

 ''There may still be some unrest and some stray incidents of violence.
 But the fact that no one has been killed in the violence since July 18 does send out a message,'' he said.

-The government is also working to curb the influx of immigrants from Myanmar and the drug trade, also a source of tensions between communities, he said.
+The government is also working to curb the influx of immigrants from Myanmar and the drugs trade, also a source of tension between communities, he said.

 The government has been taking biometric data of all immigrants, many of whom have entered due to internal issues in Myanmar, to ensure that they do not get citizenship benefits, he added.